0x26res/ptars/docs/faq.md

 - **Performance**: prost is faster for both serialization and deserialization.
 - **Maintenance**: prost is actively maintained by the Tokio team, ensuring long-term support and compatibility with the Rust ecosystem.
-- **Dynamic Message Support**: prost-reflect provides runtime reflection capabilities, allowing ptars to handle protobuf messages without knowing the schema at compile time.
+- **Descriptor Support**: prost-reflect provides protobuf descriptors at runtime, which ptars uses to build field decoders and encoders that operate directly on wire format bytes without needing the schema at compile time.